collective/collective.checkdocs/README.txt

 Run long_description through reST to HTML converter and print errors and warnings to the standard output.

-Any errors and warnings will cause distutils to abort.
+Any errors or warnings will cause distutils to abort.

 Example::